DOAGenesys/GCFunctionGeminiMultimodal/README.md

 # Genesys Cloud Function for Google Gemini file analysis (BYOLLM)

 This Genesys Cloud Function integrates Gemini multimodal LLMs, processing files (PDF, image, or audio) either from provided URLs or directly from Genesys Cloud conversations, uploading them to Google Gemini via a resumable upload, and then calling the Gemini API to generate content based on a user prompt.
 The function supports controlled generation, allowing you to guarantee that the model's generated output adheres to a specific JSON schema.
 Thanks to this function, it's possible to analyze attachments provided during a messaging conversation.
-The goal is to enable nobel new use cases like the one depicted on "example use case.png":
+The goal is to enable novel new use cases like the one depicted on "example use case.png":